WebReflection/poo/README.md

     poo.superable(B.prototype);

+    new B;
-    new B; // will alert Hello!
+    // will alert Hello! dong these steps:
+    //  1. invokes B.prototype.constructor which
+    //  2. invokes A.prototype.constructor which
+    //  3. invokes B.prototype.test which
+    //  4. invokes A.prototype.test

 Not Only Superable